Posted in Northern Virginia Market | Posted on 12-10-2014 | Written by Metrostudy News

 - Loudon County is the most active market area in Northern Virginia, with prices up 23% since 3Q12;

 - There are more choices for homebuyers as resale listings are up and the number of new-home communities has increased

 December 2014: Metrostudy’s 3Q14 survey of the Northern Virginia housing market showed the annual new home starts rate of 8,179 down 6% from 3Q13’s rate.
 Expectations for this year were much higher, but the weak economy may be taking its toll on the homebuilding industry.
 Annual new home closings were up as builders closed 8,584 units over the last four quarters.
 This represents an increase of 6% over the previous year, but competition has increased.
 There are more communities open now compared to last year, as measured by our model home count.

-In the resale home market, demand continues to outpace supply.
-March resale listings in Northern Virginia are up 31% from a year ago.
-Despite this increase, resale inventory stands at only 2.6 months of supply, which is extremely low; nationally, 6 months of supply is considered normal, so prices should continue to climb.
-Rising resale home prices should eventually allow builders of new homes to raise prices as well.
+In the resale home market, supply is growing but not by enough to shift the market in favor of buyers.
+September resale listings in Northern Virginia numbered 13,795 units, up 37 percent from a year ago.
+Despite this sizeable increase, resale inventory corresponds to only 4.3 months of supply, which is rather low.
+Nationally, 6 months is considered normal, so prices should continue to climb though at a more moderate pace.

-Metrostudy, a Hanley Wood company, is the leading provider of primary and secondary market information to the housing and related industries nationwide.
-Established in 1975 in Houston, Metrostudy provides research, data, analytics and consulting services that help builders, developers, lenders, suppliers, retailers, utilities and others make investment and business decisions every day. www.metrostudy.com
+Metrostudy is the leading provider of primary and secondary market information to the housing and related industries nationwide.
+Metrostudy provides research, data, analytics and consulting services to help builders, developers, lenders, suppliers, retailers, utilities and others make investment and business decisions every day.
+For more information, visit www.metrostudy.com

 About Hanley Wood